 Feng Shui 101

 Let’s clarify that I’m new to Feng Shui.
 Five years old probably knows more about Feng Shui decor than me.
 But hey, I’m learning.
 I’m sharing this because my apartment needs an energy update, and I’m going to Feng Shui, the F of my apartment!
 Oh, wait.
 I probably shouldn’t have said that.
 That’s not very Feng Shui on my part.
-Hey, we are learning here—one step at a time.
+But, hey, we are learning here—one step at a time.

 The walls are painted with the right colors.
 Just a fresh coat of paint is needed in rooms like the kitchen and bathroom.
 I’m keeping the old wall color since I still vibe with the color energy.
 I have soft neutral wall colors with a dash of gray.
 It’s a gray and green mix.
 Soothing and happy at the same time.
 And forever, my favorite bedroom color.